the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

-### Fixing issues with SVG files
+### Preparing SVG files
 Most errors occur when the `make` command encounters an SVG file that it cannot process.
 The command expects SVG files that come with a highly simplified 'layered' structure, as opposed to the 'nested' form normally associated with standard SVG files.
-I suggest looking at how the Twemoji SVGs are coded, and compare them to your standard SVG file.
+I suggest studying how the Twemoji SVGs are coded first, and then compare the differences to your standard SVG file.

 <br>

-If custom SVG files will be used, check first if the SVG files are in a compatible format:
+A couple of quick checks first to verify if your SVG files are in a compatible format:
 * should not contain nested tags
 * only include features supported by the `COLRv0` spec
 * no `url(###)` attributes used for fill or color